Artturin/diffing/README.md

 find strictDeps problems

-specify the NIXPKGS env var
+point the NIXGITS env var to a directory containing nixpkgs and my-nixpkgs

+my-nixpkgs will be the one you commit strictDeps fixes to